User Guide¶

 Configuration¶

-All configuration for attribution is done via the pyproject.toml
+All configuration for attribution is done via the pyproject.toml file.

 This ensures that all maintainers for your project are using a shared